viamrobotics/docs/docs/how-tos/configure.md

 All of the software that runs your smart machine is packaged into a binary called `viam-server`.
 Install it on the computer controlling your smart machine by following the {{< glossary_tooltip term_id="setup" text="setup instructions" >}} in the [Viam app](https://app.viam.com/).

-If you are using a microcontroller instead of a 64-bit computer, you can install a [lightweight version of `viam-server`](/installation/#install-viam-micro-server).
 You can install `viam-server` on your personal computer, or on a single-board computer (SBC).
-After following the setup instructions and starting `viam-server` on your machine, your machine should appear as **Live** on the Viam app.
+After following the setup instructions, your machine should connect and appear as **Live** on the Viam app.

 {{% /tablestep %}}
 {{% tablestep link="/configure/" %}}